TEDxAuckland/tedx-auckland-site/src/_drafts/putting-discourse-on-the-desk--a-new-play-by-james-wenley.md

 ---
-title: Putting discourse on the desk – A new play by James Wenley
+title: Putting discourse on the desk – A controversial new play by James Wenley
 image: /uploads/fringe-coverphoto-tol.jpg
 image_caption: Artwork by Daemon Darko & Peanuts in the Sky with Lucy
 image_caption_link: